Proto-Germanic grammar: Adjectives, determiners and pronouns

 Adjectives, determiners and pronouns agreed with the noun they qualified in case, number, and gender, although without a separate vocative form.
 Their inflection stemmed from the PIE "pronominal inflection", which is used most prominently by the demonstrative pronoun in other Indo-European languages.
 Like the nouns, they had various declension classes, but the classes were less distinct.
 Globally, a distinction can be made between a/ō-stems (the vast majority), ja/jō-, i-, and u-stems (which were declined almost identically) and n-stem or "weak" adjectives.

 A unique feature of Germanic adjectives was the distinction between strong and weak declensions, originally with indefinite and definite meaning, respectively.
 As a result of its definite meaning, the weak form came to be used in the daughter languages in conjunction with demonstratives and definite articles.
 This traditional account of the development and functioning of the dual adjective inflection system is largely assumption based.
 The evidence of variation in Gothic suggests that weak forms of adjectives can also be indefinite.
 This, in turn, suggests that the traditional account of the development of the Germanic strong vs. weak system of adjective inflection may be incorrect.
 The terms "strong" and "weak" are based on the later development of these declensions in languages such as German and Old English, where the strong declensions have more distinct endings.
 In the proto-language, as in Gothic, such terms have no relevance.
 The strong declension was the declension of the original adjective, with some significant pronominal admixture in the adjective inflection, while the weak declension was formed by replacing the adjective's own declension with n-stem endings identical to those of n-stem nouns.

 Strong declension - a/ō-stems

 These were by far the most common type of adjective, and even in the oldest languages (except Gothic) there was a tendency for all adjectives to be declined alike.
-The adjective *blindaz "blind" is given here as an example.
+The adjective *gōdaz "good" is given here as an example.